 There are five types of poison pills available to companies that act as defense strategies for companies.
 Flip-In is one of these five poison pills.
 This is a defense strategy where the existing shareholders of a company are allowed to purchase more shares in the target company at a discount.
 The target company uses this Flip-In strategy to keep at bay hostile takeover by diluting the value of the company with the increased available shares.
 This leads to a reduction in the percentage of ownership of the potential acquiring company.
-Only existing shareholders are allowed to purchase the shares, not the acquiring shareholders.
+Only existing shareholders are allowed to purchase the shares, not acquiring shareholders.

 Breaking Down Flip-In Poison Pill

 - So in order to secure their position and keep it stable, the boards of the company may prevent acquisition by implementing this poison pill.
 But in the end, this strategy is bad for the company and its shareholders.

 - The right to purchase happens only before a potential takeover and when the acquirer crosses a certain threshold point of obtaining the outstanding shares.

 - This threshold develops a ceiling on the amount of stock any shareholder can gather before being required to start a proxy contest.

 - The Flip-in poison pill that was implemented was designed in such a manner to make the takeover for Oracle more difficult.
 The customer assurance programme which was there was designed to compensate the customer if the takeover happened.
 This became a financial liability for Oracle as per Andrew Bartels, A research analyst for Forrester Research.